 |Orbital||Orbit (n)||Azimuthal quantum number (l)||Orbital energy (n + l)|

-Note: The short electron configuration of nickel is [Ar] 3d8 4s2.
+Note: The abbreviated electron configuration of nickel is [Ar] 3d8 4s2.
 When writing an electron configuration, you have to write serially.

 Nickel excited state electron configuration